 My friend told me that his family has sung the same song for four generations.

 It all started in the 1950’s when my friend heard his father sing the song to his mother, when she was upset or sad.
 My friend called it the “PAL” song.
-He didn’t know the actual title, but heard his father emphatically accentuate the word “PAL” in the beginning of the song:
+He didn’t know the actual title He heard his father emphatically accentuate the word “PAL” in the beginning of the song:

 We’ll find the perfect peace.
 Where joys never cease.